What to eat in Amsterdam?

 VOC, spices and rijsttafel

 Nasibal is a perfect example.
 This recipe consists of steamed rice mixed with pork, vegetables and spices, including a chili paste called sambal.
 The whole thing is molded into croquettes, then breaded and fried.
 It's so common that in Amsterdam it can be found in vending machines called snackautomaten.
 Bamischijf is a similar snack, but prepared with noodles.
 Probably the most emblematic of these fusion specialties is rijsttafel, which translates as rice table.
-More than a dish, it's a banquet with up to 50 different courses.
+More than just a dish, it's a banquet with up to 50 different courses.
 While the recipes on offer are undeniably Asian, the origins of this type of buffet are colonial, created by wealthy Dutch landowners in Indonesia to show off their financial affluence.
-Finally, spekkoek is an Indonesian-influenced cinnamon cake, made from a multitude of layers of different-colored pastry that requires meticulous preparation.
+Last but not least, spekkoek is an Indonesian-influenced cinnamon cake, made with a multitude of layers of different-colored pastry that requires meticulous preparation.

-Other dishes, although purely Indonesian, are extremely popular in Amsterdam and have become almost a form of local cuisine.
+Other dishes, though purely Indonesian, are extremely popular in Amsterdam and have become almost a form of local cuisine.
 These include rendang, a spicy beef stew with coconut milk; satays, small chicken skewers served with a peanut sauce; and nasi goreng, stir-fried rice with omelette and vegetables.

 The cheeses of the market